Media Studies

 Description: Topics and credit hours vary each semester.
 Contact department for current semester's topic(s).
 Repeatable for Credit.

-CMST 301 - WOMEN’S FILMMAKING SINCE THE 1970S
+MDIA 301 - WOMEN’S FILMMAKING SINCE THE 1970S

 Short Title: WOMEN’S FILMMAKING SINCE 1970S

-Department: Cinema and Media Studies
+Department: Media Studies

 Grade Mode: Standard Letter